shlomnissan/tinymde/README.md

 # TinyMDE
-TinyMDE is a simple markdown editor with a tiny footprint.
-It has minimal dependencies and a collection of powerful features designed to improve the writing experience on the web.
+TinyMDE is a simple markdown editor with syntax highlighting and a tiny footprint.
+It has NO dependencies and it provides powerful features designed to improve the writing experiences on the web.

 ## Features:

 * Tiny footprint.
+* Written in plain JavaScript.
+* Syntax highlighting.
 * Markdown toggle.
 * Keyboard shortcuts.
-* Full-screen mode.
 * Inline image uploads (drag/drop)
 * Tabs to space.
 * New list items.
 * Extensible.
-* Syntax highlighting.

 ## Getting started: